 Hotels Participating, But Not Participating in SNAs

 There are also times when Suite Night Awards aren’t available for redemption, even if the hotel brand does normally participate in SNAs.
-Out of curiosity, I called Marriott to better understand why this happens.
+In other words, some hotels can simply choose not to participate in the program.

 This is further borne out in the catch-all language in Marriott’s Terms and Conditions, 4.3.c.vi.A.13:

 In addition, Suite Night Awards are not redeemable at select Participating Properties.
-Contact a Customer Engagement Center for individual Participating Property Suite Night Award participation.
+Contact Member Support for individual Participating Property Suite Night Award participation.

-There have been many situations that I either do not see SNA redemptions available, or the SNA is denied, only to find out later in the app that suites were indeed available during my entire stay.
+There will be many situations in which you either do not see SNA redemptions available, or the SNA is denied, only to find out later in the app that suites were indeed available during your entire stay.
 This is obviously quite frustrating and contrary to the original intent of SNAs.

 So why don’t hotel owners honour SNAs more frequently?
-While I don’t have the exact answer, I have a pretty solid guess.
+While there’s no way to be certain about the exact answer, here’s an educated guess.

-Hotels are paid by Marriott for every certificate they honour – exactly how much is anyone’s guess, but I have to assume that the compensation is minimal.
+Hotels are paid by Marriott for every certificate they honour – exactly how much is anyone’s guess, but let’s assume that the compensation is minimal.
 If you put yourself in the shoes of a hotel owner, you have to think about your bottom line.

 The additional disincentive for a hotel owner to honour these SNAs is that SNAs tend to be redeemed at aspirational properties or while the member is on vacation.